Best beaches in Denmark

 The area is a great shopping spot thanks to the boutiques of Hornbæk, where chic fashion is on offer beside ceramics by local artists.

-There's also the option to take a side trip to Hamlet's Castle at Helsingør (known as Elsinore in the Shakespearean lexicon) and check out the hi-tech new National Maritime Museum next door, which was designed by young architect Bjarke Ingels.
+There's also the option to take a side trip to Hamlet's Castle at Helsingør (known as Elsinore in the Shakespearean lexicon) and check out the hi-tech new National Maritime Museum next door, which was designed by hip architect Bjarke Ingels.

 The Danish Riviera is home to many traditional badehotels, or "bathing hotels" which have been catering to high end beach guests for more than 100 years.